apimatic/apimatic-sdks-io/website/docs/best-practices/design/code-hinting.md

 ---
 sidebar_position: 4
 sidebar_label: Code Hinting
-title: Developing SDKs for Modern IDEs and Popular Standards for Annotating Your Code
+title: Developing SDKs and Standards for Annotating Your Code
 description: Speed up your development process with SDKs.
 Take advantage of code completion and integrated documentation like JavaDocs, XML Doc Comments, pyDoc, phpDocumentor, JSDoc and RDoc to get the most out of your SDK projects.
 keywords:
     - IDEs